aragon/aragon-cli/CONTRIBUTING.md

 ## Style Guide

-[Prettier](https://prettier.io) will catch most styling issues that may exist in your code.
+[Prettier](https://prettier.io) and [ESLint](https://eslint.org) will catch most styling and linting issues that may exist in your code.

-However, there are still some styles that Prettier cannot pick up.

 ## Semantic Commit Messages